Earth-Hominid/google-page/README.md

 This project is an attempt to recreate Google's Homepage and to deconstruct numerous elements of the html code.

+The website will have three pages, one for Google Search, one for Google Image Search, and one for Google Advanced Search.

+For the Google Search page, the user can type in a query, click "Google Search", and be taken to the Google search results page.

+For the Google Image Search page, the user can enter a query in the search bar and will be taken to Google Image search results.

+For the Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options)
+- Find pages with… “all these words:”
+- Find pages with… “this exact word or phrase:”
+- Find pages with… “any of these words:”
+- Find pages with… “none of these words:”

+Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.

+- Consistent with Google’s own CSS, the “Advanced Search” button should be blue with white text.
+When the “Advanced Search” button is clicked, the user should be taken to search results page for their given query.

+- Lucky.

+Add an “I’m Feeling Lucky” button to the main Google Search page.
+Consistent with Google’s own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
+- Aesthetics.
+The CSS you write should match Google’s own aesthetics as best as possible.

 Items to be done:

 Insert the Google logo / image and centre it both vertically and horizontally.